-Kelava was founded by Azlan & Aina in their home kitchen back in 2017 with the dream of making non-dairy ice cream more mainstream in Malaysia.
+Kelava was founded in 2017 in a home kitchen with the dream of making non-dairy ice cream more mainstream in Malaysia.
 The name Kelava is derived from the combination of the words kelapa (which means coconut) and love.
 Kelapa is the main ingredient in the ice cream base.
 Containing only plant-based ingredients, Kelava brings smooth indulgence to the mindful ice cream lovers.

 Yes.
 We only use ingredients that are or stated to be derived from plants.